AnyDSL/MimIR/docs/phases.md

 ```

 <!-- Keep the invisible separator in `M⁠im` so Doxygen does not link this heading to the `mim` namespace in the TOC. -->
-### Defining Compilation Pipelines in M⁠im
+### Compilation Pipelines in M⁠im

-You can also expose your custom phases as axioms in Mim via the [compile plugin]@ref compile) and build your own compilation pipeline.
+You can also expose your custom phases as axioms in Mim via the [compile plugin](@ref compile) and build your own compilation pipeline.
-Mim's default compilation pipeline is defined in the [opt plugin](@ref opt].
+Mim's default compilation pipeline is defined in the [opt plugin](@ref opt).

 ## Summary

 Phases are MimIR’s main unit of compiler work.

 - [`Phase`](@ref mim::Phase) is the minimal base abstraction.
 - [`Analysis`](@ref mim::Analysis) is for graph-aware fact collection on the current world.
 - [`RWPhase`](@ref mim::RWPhase) is for rewriting the current world into a transformed new one.
 - [`PhaseMan`](@ref mim::PhaseMan) sequences phases, optionally to a fixed point.
 - [`ClosedMutPhase`](@ref mim::ClosedMutPhase) and [`NestPhase`](@ref mim::NestPhase) are traversal helpers for common whole-world inspections.

-The key design idea is that MimIR phases are built around structured world traversal and rewriting.
+The key design idea is that MimIR phases are built around structured traversal and rewriting.
 For substantial optimizations, the usual pattern is:

 - compute facts with [`Analysis`](@ref mim::Analysis),
 - consume them with [`RWPhase`](@ref mim::RWPhase).